Baby Coyotes: 9 Questions and Answers

 As we stated earlier if you find a baby coyote, you shouldn’t disturb it as it is completely possible that the coyote hasn’t been abandoned and one of the parents is in close proximity.
 It isn’t recommended that humans try to tame or domesticate wild animals.

-If you must and it is legal to do so in your jurisdiction you can take care of the coyote pup by following some basic tactics.
+If you must, and it is legal in your jurisdiction you can take care of the coyote pup by following some basic tactics.

-If you do find a baby coyote and decide to feed them it is important to understand how old the coyote is and at what stage in life.
+If you do find a baby coyote and decide to feed them it is essential to understand how old the coyote is and at what stage in life.

-Coyotes eat rodents, frogs, rabbits, insects and often a deer if the coyotes can kill one.
-Baby coyotes that are eating solid food will be eating much of these same items.
-It is important to ensure a baby coyote has varied nutrition and that you do not try and feed them dry kibble dog food that dogs eat.
-The coyote will return to the wild and some point and feeding them dog food wouldn’t be ideal for continued survival in the wild.
+Coyotes eat rodents, frogs, rabbits, insects, and often deer if the coyotes can kill one.
+Baby coyotes that are eating solid food will be eating many of these same items.
+It is crucial to ensure a baby coyote has varied nutrition and that you do not try and feed them dry kibble dog food that dogs eat.
+The coyote will return to the wild, and at some point feeding them dog food wouldn’t be ideal for continued survival in the wild.

 Are Baby Coyotes Dangerous and Do They Bite?